optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_scale_optimization_problems.rst

-In practice, we do not take the exact gradient, but a numerical gradient calculated with a very large step size (compared to the rule of thumb for optimal step sizes for numerical derivatives).
+In practice, we do not take the exact gradient, but a numerical gradient calculated with a very large step size (compared to the rule of thumb for optimal step sizes for numerical derivatives which is based on the magnitude of the parameter values at which the derivative is taken).
 This is more robust for noisy or wiggly functions.

 Advantages